FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/4_tools/44_sdk/use_javasdk_in_eclipse.md

    }
 ```

-Then right click on the project name: Gradle = > Refresh Gradle Project Refresh Project。
+Then right click on the project name: Gradle => Refresh Gradle Project。

 ![](../../../../images/articles/use_javasdk_in_eclipse/IMG_5636.PNG)

 **注意**: To refresh the project, you may need to download the JAR-dependent package from the remote Maven library.
 Please ensure that the network is unblocked.
-The download process will take some time.。
+The download process will take some time。

 ### Certificates and Profiles